FuyaLuo/PearlGAN/README.md

 # PearlGAN
-A GAN model to achieve image translation from nighttime thermal infrared images to daytime color images.
+A GAN model for image translation from nighttime thermal infrared domain to daytime visible domain.
 The source code, training models and annotated segmentation masks will be available after the paper is published.